Armagh stun Dublin in Division One opener

 Whereas Armagh will be counting the hours before taking on the Red Hands at the Athletic Grounds, Dublin boss Farrell will be forced to field further questions over his side's perceived downward trajectory.

-Since replacing Jim Gavin in late 2019, Farrell has been forced to contend with the retirements of Michael Darragh Macauley, Paddy Andrews, Kevin McManamon, Cian O'Sullivan and Philly McMahon - in addition to the continuing absences of Jack McCaffrey, Paul Mannion and Stephen Cluxton.
+Since replacing Jim Gavin in late 2019, Farrell has had to contend with the retirements of Michael Darragh Macauley, Paddy Andrews, Kevin McManamon, Cian O'Sullivan and Philly McMahon, in addition to the continuing absences of Jack McCaffrey, Paul Mannion and Stephen Cluxton.

 But he was still able to field a team against Armagh that featured nine of his starters from last year's All-Ireland semi-final defeat by Mayo.

-Farrell used 40 players during Dublin's recent O'Byrne Cup campaign, and while O'Dell impressed on his league debut after replacing Ryan Basquel, the hosts struggled to deal with Armagh's relentless running and fluid attacks.
+Farrell used 40 players during Dublin's recent O'Byrne Cup campaign, and while O'Dell impressed on his league debut having replaced Ryan Basquel with an opportunistic goal after Niall Scully's pass had caused chaos in the visitors' defence, the hosts struggled to deal with Armagh's relentless running and fluid attacks.

 In addition, a total of 14 wides will be a worrying statistic for Farrell with Brian Fenton and Niall Scully among those guilty of failing to score from promising positions.

-It could have been worse for Dublin, too, had it not been for Comerford's fine save to tip a Greg McCabe shot onto the crossbar.
+It would have been worse for Dublin, too, had it not been for Comerford's fine save to tip a Greg McCabe shot onto the crossbar.

-While questions will be asked of Dublin, it is still only January and those tempted to write them off this year should proceed with caution.

-But it does not get any easier for the deposed All-Ireland champions with a trip to Tralee to face Kerry up next for Farrell's men.
+With it being so early in the season, those tempted to write Dublin off this year should proceed with caution, but it does not get any easier for the deposed All-Ireland champions with a trip to Tralee to face Kerry up next.

 The opener belonged to Armagh, though.
 When they last faced Dublin in the league, in March 2012, Diarmuid Connolly hit a hat-trick of goals to lift the Dubs to a resounding 4-17 to 1-10 win, but this could not have been in starker contrast to the Orchard men's trip to headquarters a decade ago.